shizgara/DevOps_online_Rivne_2021Q2/m2/task2.2/readme.md

 # Task 2.2
 ##### 1.
-    I readed the terms of Using the AWS Free Tier and the ability to control their own costs
+    I readed the terms of Using the AWS Free Tier and the ability to control my own costs
 ##### 2.
     I have registered with AWS
 ##### 4.